 Several other festival films sold out ahead of time or at the door, including: “These Birds Walk,” “Shored Up,” “North of the Sun,” “Room to Breathe,” and “The Face of Love.”

 The children’s component of the Film Festival, “Cinema Circus,” had a group of young filmmakers collecting the footage for their own documentary.
 A pair of festival staffers spent Saturday night editing the footage.
 The complete documentary will be shown at 6 pm Sunday, March 16, in the Chilmark Library.

 Saturday wound down with another sell out picture, Joe Berlinger’s “Whitey: United States of America v.
 James J. Bulger.”
 West Tisbury artist Kenneth Vincent painted an interpretation of the crowd while festival-goers filtered into their seats.
 Before the film, The Yard dancers Jesse Keller, Alison Manning, Sammy Donahue, and Holly Jones performed a series of solo, tandem, and foursome routines in jazz-age costumes to tunes like Cab Calloway’s “Minnie the Moocher.”

-Guests remained in their seats until well after the film was over to meet Steve Davis, the brother of a victim potentially murdered by James “Whitey” Bulger.
+Guests remained in their seats until well after the film was over to meet Steve Davis.
+“Whitey” Bulger was accused of murdering his sister, Debra Davis, but a U.S. District court jury could not reach a verdict on that charge.
 Hank Brennan, a lead attorney for Mr. Bulger in his Federal trial, also spoke.

 Film Festival director Thomas Bena jested that he overheard Mr. Davis kvetching about the isolation of Chilmark, and the lack of nightlife.
 Admitting he’d been twice incarcerated, Mr. Davis joked: